-Have you ever felt like Google Play is discriminating your app by rating in a long run?
+Have you ever felt like Google Play is discriminating against your app?
 You are not alone.

-Google Play was re-branded from Google Market a few years back after it reached its full model capacity.
+Google Play was re-branded from Android Market a few years back.
 Many features have been redone, removed or added since then, but things like rating stay fairly unchanged.

 Let’s take a step back and let me say why I think the current strategy stuck in time for good:

 - For one it’s beneficial for apps with a smaller audience

 - Users have power over what they want to see in the app

 Long past times where users rated apps strictly based on their experience.
 No, no, no!
 The only thing they do today is force developers to implement their ideas and things they want.
 Now that often does not correlate with developers target.